microsoft/vscode-azure-iot-edge/README.md

 ## Commnads

 Press `F1` or `Ctrl + Shift + P` to open command palette, type `Edge:` to see all the commands:
-- **Edge: Setup Edge**: Setup the Edge runtime.
+- **Edge: Setup Edge**: Setup the IoT Edge runtime.
-- **Edge: Start Edge**: Start Edge runtime in your local machine.
+- **Edge: Start Edge**: Start IoT Edge runtime in your local machine.
 - **Edge: New IoT Edge Solution**: Create an IoT Edge solution.
 - **Edge: Add IoT Edge Module**: Add a new IoT Edge module to the IoT Edge solution.
-- **Edge: Build IoT Edge Module Image**: Containerize Edge module from source code.
+- **Edge: Build IoT Edge Module Image**: Containerize IoT Edge module from source code.
-- **Edge: Build and Push IoT Edge Module Image**: Containerize and push Edge module image to a Docker registry.
+- **Edge: Build and Push IoT Edge Module Image**: Containerize and push IoT Edge module image to a Docker registry.
-- **Edge: Build IoT Edge Solution**: Build and push all the Edge module image in the solution and expand deployment manifest.
+- **Edge: Build IoT Edge Solution**: Build and push all the IoT Edge module image in the solution and expand deployment manifest.
-- **Edge: Generate IoT Edge Deployment Manifest**: Generate the deployment manifest file for Edge deployment from deployment template.
+- **Edge: Generate IoT Edge Deployment Manifest**: Generate the deployment manifest file for IoT Edge deployment from deployment template.
-- **Edge: Create deployment for Edge device**: Create and submit the deployment to your Edge device with specified deployment manifest.
+- **Edge: Create deployment for Edge device**: Create and submit the deployment to your IoT Edge device with specified deployment manifest.
-- **Edge: Setup Edge using configuration file**: Take a configuration file for Edge setup.
+- **Edge: Setup Edge using configuration file**: Take a configuration file for IoT Edge setup.
-- **Edge: Generate Edge setup configuration file**: Generate the json file for Edge: setup Edge using configuration file.
+- **Edge: Generate Edge setup configuration file**: Generate the json file for IoT Edge: setup IoT Edge using configuration file.
 Open the json file to see further description.
-- **Edge: Stop Edge**: Stop Edge runtime.
+- **Edge: Stop Edge**: Stop IoT Edge runtime.
-- **Edge: Restart Edge**: Restart the Edge runtime.
+- **Edge: Restart Edge**: Restart the IoT Edge runtime.
 - **Edge: Uninstall**: Remove all modules and generated files.
-- **Edge: Log in to container registry**: Add registry credentials to Edge runtime.
+- **Edge: Log in to container registry**: Add registry credentials to IoT Edge runtime.

 You can also trigger following frequently-used commands in context menu.
 - **Edge: Add IoT Edge Module**: The context menu of deployment.template.json file in VS Code file explorer.
 A new module will be added to the **modules** folder.